junxit/us-congress-bills-112/bill.md

   >       - **(ii)** a finding that existing performance measures will effectively evaluate the program activity as changed.
   >   - **(3)** *Data for performance measures* The Commission shall develop a performance measure or proposed performance measure required by this subsection to rely, where possible, on data already collected by the Commission.
   > - **(b)** *Adequate deliberation by Commissioners* The Commission shall by rule establish procedures for—
-  >   - **(1)** informing all Commissioners of the options available to the Commission for resolving a petition, complaint, application, rulemaking, or other proceeding;
+  >   - **(1)** informing all Commissioners of a reasonable number of options available to the Commission for resolving a petition, complaint, application, rulemaking, or other proceeding;
   >   - **(2)** ensuring that all Commissioners have adequate time, prior to being required to decide a petition, complaint, application, rulemaking, or other proceeding (including at a meeting held pursuant to section 5(d)), to review the proposed Commission decision document, including the specific language of any proposed rule or any proposed amendment of an existing rule; and
   >   - **(3)** publishing the text of agenda items to be voted on at an open meeting in advance of such meeting so that the public has the opportunity to read the text before a vote is taken.
   > - **(c)** *Nonpublic collaborative discussions*